Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

 The fact that the gravitoelectric tidal tensor $\mathbb{E}_{\alpha\beta}$ is symmetric again means that there is no analogous gravitational induction effect, and this is a key observation for the applications in Secs.~\ref{sub:Time-components-in-CM-frame } and \ref{sec:Beyond-pole-dipole}.

-Eqs.~(\ref{tab:Analogy}.4) are the time projections of the tidal tensors with respect to \emph{the observer} $U^{\alpha}$ \emph{measuring them} (more precisely, since $U^{\alpha}$ is the particle's 4-velocity, it is the time projection in the CM frame); they are zero in the gravitational case, as $\mathbb{H}_{\alpha\beta}$ is a spatial tensor, and non-zero in the electromagnetic case, which again is related to electromagnetic induction, as the right Eq.~(\ref{tab:Analogy}.4a) corresponds to the spatially projected Eq.~(\ref{eq:Eabanti}a).
-This means that $F_{G}^{\alpha}$ is spatial with respect to $U^{\alpha}$, and $F_{{\rm EM}}^{\alpha}$ is not, which has important implications on the work done by the fields on the particle, which will be discussed in Sec.~\ref{sub:Time-Components}.
+Equations (\ref{tab:Analogy}.4) are the time projections of the tidal tensors with respect to \emph{the observer} $U^{\alpha}$ \emph{measuring them} (if $U^{\alpha}$ is the particle's CM 4-velocity, they are the time projection in its rest frame); they are zero in the gravitational case, as $\mathbb{H}_{\alpha\beta}$ is spatial relative to $U^{\alpha}$, and non-zero in the electromagnetic case, which again is related to electromagnetic induction, as the right Eq.~(\ref{tab:Analogy}.4a) corresponds to the spatially projected Eq.~(\ref{eq:Eabanti}a).
+This means that $F_{{\rm G}}^{\alpha}$ is spatial with respect to $U^{\alpha}$, whereas $F_{{\rm EM}}^{\alpha}$ is not, which has important implications on the work done by the fields on the particle, as will be discussed in Sec.~\ref{sub:Time-Components}.

 Finally, note that $F_{{\rm EM}}^{\alpha}=B^{\beta\alpha}\mu_{\beta}$ is the covariant generalization of the familiar textbook 3-D expression $\vec{F}_{{\rm EM}}=\nabla(\vec{\mu}\cdot\vec{B})$, the latter being valid only in the \emph{inertial} frame \emph{momentarily} comoving with the particle.